damisotomi/Hamoye-Virtual-internship-Stage-A/README.md

 # Hamoye-Virtual-internship-Stage-A
-This repository contains all the quiz codes for the stages in the Hamoye virtual internship
+This repository contains the quiz codes for the stage A in the Hamoye virtual internship